 The main body of the dissertation paper generally contains text that adds weight to your arguments.
-However, some information that is not directly relevant to the topic of research but might be useful to your audience could be provided under the appendices section.
+However, some information that is not directly relevant to the topic of research but might be useful to your audience could be provided in the appendix section.
+Here is why you need the appendices section in a dissertation:

 An appendix, which is also known as a postscript, includes the following: